simonpoole/OpeningHoursParser/README.md

 # OpeningHoursParser

 This is a very simplistic parser for string values according to the [OSM opening hours specification][opening-hours-specification].
+It is used in a number of OpenStreetMap projects, for example in [Vespucci](https://github.com/MarcusWolschon/osmeditor4android).
+As the opening hours specification is currently reasonably stable you shouldn't expect lots of activity in this repository.

 It parses 146'993 (91%) of 161'268 unique test strings in non-strict mode.
 The remaining 14'275 are likely valid errors, spot checking shows that they have obvious issues.
 In strict mode further 15'802 fail (total 30'077).